 Bale out/bail out

-Various meanings, including 'making an emergency parachute escape from an aeroplane' and 'ladling water from a boat'.
+There are various meanings of the phrase 'bale-out', including 'making an emergency parachute escape from an aeroplane' and 'ladling water from a boat'.

 - Make an emergency exit from an aeroplane, using a parachute,

 - Liberate from prison, into the security of a guarantor,

 - Jump from a surfboard/skateboard/bicycle etc., in order to avoid getting injured,

 - Step away from a pitch in baseball.

 You may be clear in your own mind as to the correct spelling for each of these, dependant on where you live.
 Whichever you opt for you will have no difficulty in finding supporting examples in print.
 There are many examples of both 'bail out' and 'bale out' for all of the above meanings.
 There is a 'correct' spelling for each however, based on whether the expression in question derives from 'bale' or 'bail' and, more significantly, where you live.
 In the USA, 'bail' is almost always used for all variants.